Pathways to Your Future — Graduate Music Education

 Graduate Music Education at Ohio State

-Whether you are interested in completing a Master of Arts, beginning a PhD, seeking professional development, or exploring areas of interest within and outside of music, Ohio State’s Pathways to Your Future in Music Education provides the flexibility to meet your professional goals and schedule.
+Whether you are interested in completing a Master of Arts, seeking professional development, or exploring areas of interest within and outside of music, Ohio State’s Pathways to Your Future in Music Education provides the flexibility to meet your professional goals and schedule.

 Choose from summer courses, autumn/spring courses (most in the evenings), or online and in-person courses to begin a pathway to your future.